joel-lbth/hdrc-architecture/docs/workshop.md

 **Collaboration Spaces**: Libraries often provide collaborative spaces where researchers can work together. collaborative platforms allow researchers to share and collaborate on data while maintaining the integrity and security of the information.

-**Documentation and Cataloging**: The library meticulously documents and catalogs its collection for easy retrieval.
+**Documentation and Cataloguing**: The library meticulously documents and catalogs its collection for easy retrieval.
 Similarly, thorough documentation and metadata are maintained to track the origin, usage, and modifications of data for transparency and reproducibility.

 Just as a reference library is a reliable hub for researchers seeking accurate information, a trusted research environment serves as a secure and controlled space for researchers to access and work with validated data for scientific inquiry.